-Purchase your contacts via our online store at any time that works for you!
+Purchase your contacts, dry eye products and Alumier MD skincare via our online store at any time that works for you!

 Dry eye is one of the most common eye conditions patients face worldwide and can happen for various reasons.
 Because of this, we use the latest in dry eye diagnosis technology to help ensure your eyes are getting the care you deserve.

 Are you struggling with dry eyes?
-Please request an appointment with our team today!
+Please contact our team today!

 Want to learn more about Dry Eye?
 Watch this video to learn more about it.

-We recommend regular comprehensive eye exams to optimally correct your vision and assess your eye health.
+We recommend regular, comprehensive eye exams to assess your eye health and correct your vision.

 Take the following questionnaire.
 If your score is above 6, it’s time to talk about dry eye disease.

 If we detect dry eyes during your routine visit, a dry eye workup that includes state of the art diagnostic equipment that gathers information on both the quality and quantity of your tears will be suggested and scheduled to determine the deficiencies in your tears.

 Try our SPEED questionnaire to assess yourself for dry eye disease.
 Then, contact us today.